Countries’ climate pledges built on flawed data, Post investigation finds

 [Russia allows methane leaks at planet’s peril]

-Meanwhile, fluorinated gases, which are exclusively human-made, also are underreported significantly.
+Meanwhile, fluorinated gases, which are exclusively human-made, also are underreported.
 Known as “F-gases,” they are used in air conditioning, refrigeration and the electricity industry.
 But The Post found that dozens of countries don’t report these emissions at all — a major shortcoming since some of these potent greenhouse gases are a growing part of the world’s climate problem.

 Many problems causing the gap in emissions statistics stem from the U.N. reporting system.
 Developed countries have one set of standards, while developing countries have another, with wide latitude to decide how and what and when they report.
 The difference in reporting reflects the reality that the developed nations are historically responsible for most of the greenhouse gases that have built up in the atmosphere since the Industrial Revolution, and that they have greater technical capacity to analyze their emissions than poorer nations.